Make Our Communities More Resilient

 As conservatives, we plan ahead.
 When it comes to natural disasters, an ounce of prevention is worth a pound of cure.
 One dollar invested now equals six dollars after the disaster.

-We can help take common sense measures and make sound investments that make our communities and farms more resistant to natural disasters like floods, fires and droughts.
+Taking common-sense measures and making sound investments help ensure our communities and farms are resistant to natural disasters like fires, droughts, and floods.

 Why make our communities more resilient?